Treit/treit.github.io/_posts/2020/2020-11-29-AksManagedIdentity.md

 {% endhighlight %}

 At this point we can check which pods are running.
-We will see the pods created by AAD Pod Identity for both the MIC and NMI services, as well as our own pod for the SecretFetcher application:
+We will see the pods created by AAD Pod Identity for both the MIC and NMI services, as well as our own pod for the SecretFetcher application.

+Here is one way to get the status of the pods running in our cluster:

 {% highlight PowerShell %}
 kubectl get pods